Hermitian null loci: Null loci and Nakai--Moishezon criterions

 The above example motivates us to prove our main theorem in this section. \begin{theorem} Let $X$ be a compact complex manifold of dimension $n$.
 Let $\theta$ be a nef and big (1,1) form.
 Then

 \end{theorem}

-The key ingredient in the proof of the theorem above is an extension-type result for Hermitian current with almost analytic singularities in a nef and big $\ddbar$-class (or merely big in the case of surfaces) on complex subvarieties.
-We mimic the main technical idea of~\cite[Theorem 3.2]{collins2015kahler} in which they used Hironaka's resolutions of singularities and Richberg's gluing technique in order to glue psh functions with analytic singularities. \begin{theorem} Let $X$ be a compact complex manifold of dimension $n$.
+The key ingredient in the proof of the theorem above is an extension-type result for a Hermitian current with almost analytic singularities in nef and big $\ddbar$-class on complex subvarieties, generalizing \cite[Theorem 3.2]{collins2015kahler}. \begin{theorem} Let $(X,\omega_X)$ be a compact complex manifold of dimension $n$.
 Let $\theta$ be a smooth real (1,1) form on $X$, whose $\ddbar$-class is nef and big.
-Let $E=V\cup\cup_iY_i$ be an analytic closed subset of $X$ where $V$ and $Y_i$ are irreducible components of $E$, and $V$ is a compact complex subvariety of purely positive dimension.
-Let $S=\theta+\dc \psi$ be a Hermitian current with almost analytic singularities precisely along $E$.
+Let $E=V\cup\cup_iY_i$ be an analytic closed subvariety of $X$ of pure dimension $k$, where $V$ and $Y_i$ are irreducible components of $E$, and $V$ a compact positive-dimensional complex submanifold of $X$.
+Let $S=\theta+\dc F$ be a Hermitian current with almost analytic singularities precisely along $E$.
 Let $T=\theta|_{V}+\dc\f $ be a Hermitian current in the class $[\theta|_V]$ on $V$ with almost analytic singularities.
 Then there exists a Hermitian current with almost analytic singularities $\widetilde{T}$ on $X$ in the $\ddbar$-class $[\theta]$ such that $\widetilde{T}$ is smooth in a neighborhood of the generic point of $V$. \end{theorem}